 Heather J. Patchell is a graduate student at UNR in the Business Administration: Management PhD program.
 She currently holds two Master's degrees in Psychology (California State University, Sacramento) and Social Psychology (University of Nevada, Reno).
 During her time at CSUS and UNR Heather has taught several undergraduate business courses including, Seminar in Quantitative Management, Organizational Behavior, Research Statistics, and Employee Selection in Organizations.
 Heather has also worked as an internal and external consultant for 12+ years in the field of employee selection and Equal Opportunity.
 Her current research interests include the intersection of Psychology and Business processes, including managerial decision-making, ethics, and strategic leadership practices.

-Yu Rong (Joy) is a graduate student at the University of Nevada, Reno (Ph.D. in business administration, management concentration).
-She holds a master’s degree in business administration (Eastern Oregon University) and a bachelor's degree in accounting (Liao Ning University, China).
+Yu Rong (Joy) is a Ph.D. student in business administration (management) at the University of Nevada, Reno.
+She earned her MBA from Eastern Oregon University and holds a bachelor's degree in accounting (CPA) from Liao Ning University, China.

-Apart from work, Yu likes jogging, snowboarding, and hiking.
-She is a licensed Yoga coach and a National Latin dance judge.
+Apart from work, Joy enjoys boxing, Latin dance, jogging, and hiking.
+She is also a licensed Yoga coach and an International Latin dancer & coach.

 Edit Szabó is a graduate student at UNR in the Business Administration, Management PhD program.
 She earned her master’s degree in literature and linguistics and is completing her PhD in psychology at the University of Pecs.
 Having worked as a journalist, she has also gained experience in journalistic and creative writing.
 Edit was honored with the Hungarian Eotvos State Scholarship to work on theory of mind research projects as a visiting student researcher at the University of Texas, El Paso (UTEP in 2018) and at the University of Nevada, Reno (UNR) in 2019.
 Her current research interests include business communication, social perception, and decision making strategies with a special focus on conflict management and interpersonal manipulation.